gyuho/learn/doc/problems/set_0/014/README.md

 **SECOND**.
 Decide what to pass around to *recursive* functions:

 1. Slice(array) of target letters (e.g. `C`, `O`, `D`, `E`).
-2. Letter to find.
-This being empty means you do not want to proceed search anymore, therefore ending the recursion.
+2. Letter index in the target slice.
-3. Position on board to search for the target letter.
-   This tells which direction to move.
+3. Position on board to search for the target letter, to tell which direction to move.
 4. You want to store previously found instances (full letters), so not to overcount.